SAP Analytics Cloud: Planning on Non-Posted Characteristic Combinations

 • Customer (CUSTOMER)

-Only the following combinations should be allowed for these 3 entities:
+Only the following combinations are to be permitted for these three entities:

 1000 A 1001